larellanob/sbnd_crt_lifetime/README.md

 The goal of this project is to make a quick selection of crossing muon tracks and make an electron lifetime measurement.
-It uses ROOT to read data from the SBND *commissioning trees* and make selections and figures.
+It uses ROOT to read data from the SBND *Commissioning Trees*, and makes selections and figures.

 Quick summary of the macros.
 Numbered ones are necessary to run in order to make the electron lifetime measurement:

 1. `remake_ct.cxx`:
-   - quick and dirty remake of CRT tracks from CRT hits in the commissioning trees.
+   - (optional) quick and dirty remake of CRT tracks from CRT hits in the commissioning trees.
-   - transforms the TPC tracks angles
+   - transforms the angles of the TPC tracks to something (which I believe is) more consistent
    - matches CRT tracks to TPC tracks using angle matching
    - corrects time (x-position) of TPC tracks, maintaining their orientation